SzymonKatra/SzymonKatra.github.io/HUGOPROJECT/content/en/project/accelerometergamepadavr.md

 A configuration application is included to configure sensitivity of analog sticks, accelerometer and assign them to any axis.
 Gamepad can store 16 diffrent configurations (profiles) and can change it while work.

+Unfortunately I've done this application only in Polish, but it can be easily translated to English or another language ([Language file](https://github.com/SzymonKatra/AccelerometerGamePadAVR/blob/master/AccelerometerGamePadUtility/AccelerometerGamePadUtility/LanguageDictionary.xaml))

 USB handling is provided by [V-USB](https://www.obdev.at/products/vusb/index.html) library which is software implementation of USB 1.1.
 Configuration application requires .NET Framework 4.0.